withcatai/node-llama-cpp/docs/guide/low-level-api.md

 It's best to avoid getting the full probabilities list unless you really need it, as passing it to the JavaScript side can be slow.

+### Context Shift {#context-shift}
+When the context sequence is full and you want to evaluate more tokens onto it, some tokens will have to be removed to make room for new ones to be added.

+Ideally, you'd want to do that on your logic level, so you can control which content to keep and which to remove.
+> All the high-level APIs of `node-llama-cpp` [automatically do that](./chat-context-shift.md).

+If you don't do that, `node-llama-cpp` will automatically remove the oldest tokens from the context sequence state to make room for new ones.

+You can customize the context shift strategy `node-llama-cpp` uses for the context sequence by configuring the [`contextShift`](../api/classes/LlamaContext.md#parameters) option when calling [`.getSequence(...)`](../api/classes/LlamaContext.md#getsequence), or by passing a customized the [`contextShift`](../api/type-aliases/SequenceEvaluateOptions#contextshift) option to the evaluation method you use.

 ## Simple Evaluation {#simple-evaluation}
-You can evaluate the given input tokens onto a context sequence using [`.evaluate`](../api/classes/LlamaContextSequence.md#evaluate) and generate the next token for the last input token.
+You can evaluate the given input tokens onto a context sequence using [`.evaluate(...)`](../api/classes/LlamaContextSequence.md#evaluate) and generate the next token for the last input token.

 On each iteration of the returned iterator, the generated token is then added to the context sequence state and the next token is generated for it, and so on.

-When using [`.evaluate`](../api/classes/LlamaContextSequence.md#evaluate), the configured [token predictor](./token-prediction.md) is used to speed up the generation process.
+When using [`.evaluate(...)`](../api/classes/LlamaContextSequence.md#evaluate), the configured [token predictor](./token-prediction.md) is used to speed up the generation process.

 ```typescript
 import {fileURLToPath} from "url";